thegopalmishra/codra-upgrade-demo/README.md

 # Getting Ready

-* Move your invoice state, contract and workflows to below folders
+* Move your invoice state, contract and workflows to respective folders
   - Add your own state definitions under `contracts/src/main/java/com/template/states`
   - Add your own contract definitions under `contracts/src/main/java/com/template/contracts`
   - Add your own flow definitions under `workflows/src/main/java/com/template/`
   - Extend or replace the client and webserver under `clients/src/main/java/com/template/webserver` (optional)
-* Update the package names for the above files.
+* Update the package names and imports for the above files to resolve compilation errors.
-* Update the value of ID `public static String ID = "com.template.contracts.InvoiceContract";` in the contract class which is fully qualified class name of the contract class itself
+* Update the value of ID `public static String ID = "com.template.contracts.InvoiceContract";` in the `InvoiceContract.java` with fully qualified class name
 * Add your contracts and workflows inside the `cordapp { }` in `build.gradle` of respective modules

 For contract